 What is the Lease Rate?

 Lease rate is defined as the interest rate associated with leasing the asset during the period of the lease and can also be considered as the compensating amount which otherwise the lender would have earned if the same property/equipment/vehicle would have been put in some other use.
-For example, suppose a person leases a vehicle, the leasing company, usually a bank, will buy the vehicle from the dealer and lease it to the user of the vehicle for a specific period of time till the user pays back the purchase price plus some extra money and this extra sum of money is termed as the leasing interest or lease rate.
+E.g., suppose a person leases a vehicle.
+The leasing company, usually a bank, will buy the vehicle from the dealer and lease it to the user of the vehicle for a specific period till the user pays back the purchase price plus some extra money.
+This extra sum of money is termed as the leasing interest or lease rate.

 Example of Lease Rate Calculation